Skip to content

 Warnings

-2. RME Digiface models have a USB3 interface.
+5. RME Digiface models have a USB 3.0 interface.
 Make sure your server offers such a port.

-3. The Marian Clara E requires Artisto with the optional Multi Audio Device (MAD) license.
+6. The Marian Clara E requires Artisto Engine to be set in Multi Audio Device (MAD) or ST 2110 mode.

 Examples of virtual interfaces: